brscn2/aesthetiq/README.md

-# Aesthetiq
+# AesthetIQ

-Aesthetiq is an agentic fashion platform that combines a personalized style profile, a virtual wardrobe, retailer search, and a multi-agent conversational system.
+AesthetIQ is an agentic fashion platform that combines a personalized style profile, a virtual wardrobe, retailer search, and a multi-agent conversational system.
 The product includes a web app, a NestJS backend, a Python microservices engine, and a Chrome extension for quick wardrobe capture.

 ## Key features